Missouri CIT Conference Awards

 2019 - Kim Woodson, Phelps County Regional Medical Center

 2017 - Audrey Burger, Community Counseling Center

-4. 2021 CIT Front Line Professional of the Year
+4. 2023 CIT Frontline Professional of the Year

-The CIT Front Line Professional of the Year Award is for an individual who has demonstrated exceptional involvement, dedication and support of CIT and/or in the use of CIT skills during a crisis.
-This can include DOC/Jail staff, EMS personnel, fire fighter, medical professional, military personnel, probation and parole, juvenile officer, tele-communicator or other non-commissioned criminal justice/front-line professional (LEO AND CMHLS ARE INELIGIBLE IN THIS CATEGORY).
+The CIT Frontline Professional of the Year is for an individual who has demonstrated exceptional involvement, dedication and support of CIT and/or in the use of CIT skills during a crisis.
+This can include DOC/Jail staff, EMS personnel, fire fighter, medical professional, military personnel, probation and parole, juvenile officer, tele-communicator or other non-commissioned criminal justice/frontline professional (LEO AND CBHLS ARE NOT ELIGIBLE IN THIS CATEGORY).